wajeehabatool1/HA-K8s-Cluster-Stacked-etcd-HAProxy/README.md

 #### 1. Kubernetes Cluster Setup Script
 This script is a common setup for all servers (Control Plane and Worker Nodes) in a Kubernetes cluster.
 It configures the system by disabling swap, loading necessary kernel modules, applying sysctl parameters, and installing the required dependencies, including CRI-O as the container runtime and Kubernetes components (kubelet, kubectl, kubeadm).

-- Elevate the user privillages:
+- Make sure to elevate the user privillages:
 ```bash
 sudo -i
 ```